 And if you are hosting a contest and a purchase is required for entry then you must register with the state of Arizona.

-Finally, there are some state-specific rules about winners.
+There also are some state-specific rules about winners.
 If you allow entrants from the following states you must publish the winners’ list: Florida, Georgia, Maryland, Massachusetts, Minnesota, New York, Rhode Island, Tennessee, Texas, and Wisconsin.
 And if you allow entrants from Arizona, California, Florida, Hawaii, Nebraska, and Tennessee you must award all the prizes.

-Finally to eliminate the claim of favoritism, employees and family members are usually ineligible to win.
+Finally, to eliminate the claim of favoritism, employees and family members are usually ineligible to win.